share-extras/doclib-wiki/README.md

 This project provides an alternative implementation of the Alfresco Share wiki re-using the Document Library components.

-was developed by Will Abson as an example implementation for the Alfresco Developer Conference 2012.
+The code was developed by Will Abson and Nathan McMinn at the Alfresco Developer Conference 2012 Hackathon.

 To build and deploy the project into a local Tomcat instance for testing, use the Ant build script supplied.